ashishkm1098-droid/Useless-projects-philisophy-bot/README.md

 ## 🧠 Project Description

-**Keanu Philosopher** is a gloriously unhelpful AI chatbot that offers deep, vague, and often hilariously cryptic philosophical advice powered by Google’s **Gemini API**.
+**Holy Keanu** is a gloriously unhelpful AI chatbot that offers deep, vague, and often hilariously cryptic philosophical advice powered by Google’s **Gemini API**.
 It has a sleek frontend built with HTML/CSS/JavaScript, and a Flask backend that delivers timeless wisdom (and nothing useful).

 You ask questions — Keanu *responds with vibes*.